GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 In this short follow along exercise, we will add the population data to the administrative boundaries layer (adm1).

-1. Download the necessary layers [here](https://nexus.heigit.org/repository/gis-training-resource-center/Module_5/non_spatial_join/non_spatial_join.zip), unzip them, and add them to your QGIS-project.
+1. [Download the necessary layers here](https://nexus.heigit.org/repository/gis-training-resource-center/Module_5/non_spatial_join/non_spatial_join.zip), unzip them, and add them to your QGIS-project.

 :::{tip}
-The population layer needs to be [added as a delimited text layer](https://giscience.github.io/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.html#delimited-text-import-csv-txt) (`Layer` > `Add Layer` > ) with no geometry.
+The population layer needs to be [added as a delimited text layer](https://giscience.github.io/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.html#delimited-text-import-csv-txt) (`Layer` → `Add Layer` → `Add delimited text layer`) with no geometry.
 :::

 2. Open the "Join Attributes by Field Value"-tool from the processing toolbox